hamedawg/game-of-life/README.md

 # Game of Life (PHP Implementation)

 This project is an implementation of **Conway’s Game of Life** in PHP.
-It demonstrates the use of Object-Oriented Programming (OOP), Yii2 framework, unit testing with **Codeception / PHPUnit**, and a simple presenter for visualizing the game grid in the console.
+It demonstrates the use of Object-Oriented Programming (OOP), Yii2 framework, unit testing with **Codeception**, and a simple presenter for visualizing the game grid in the console.

 ---